SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 At the time of writing, a vanilla Yaook deployment is not SCS compliant and, as such, it is the ideal playground for our evaluation.
 Even better: the lessons we learned while adopting IaaS standards in these deployments can be easily transferred to other OpenStack deployments which do not use Yaook.
-This test setup is represented in the following visualization.
+This test setup is represented in the following visualization:

+TODO(cah-hbaum): insert graphics

 The virtualized test setup was tricky to handle, which is not surprising, after all it is a nested OpenStack deployment.
 The standards required by the SCS could still be applied to this setup, but not all of them could be tested with